The basic journey looks like this -

 There is also a coach service between Barcelona airport (Terminal 1) and Tarragona bus station.
 To check bus times go to empresaplana (the bus fare is higher than the train).

-!!
-Recently Hife started to run a regular bus service between Barcelona airport (Terminal 1) directly to Tortosa busstation (it involves some swapping from bus to bus just outside of Barcelona, ask the bus driver when you get on the bus) It is quite straightforward and a comfortable way to get to Tortosa.
+Recently Hife started to run a regular bus service between Barcelona airport (Terminal 1) directly to Tortosa bus station (it involves some swapping from bus to bus just outside of Barcelona, ask the bus driver when you get on the bus) It is quite straightforward and a comfortable way to get to Tortosa.
 Check the hife website for times.
-Note: If you arrive at (terminal) Prat 2 you have to take the terminal shuttle to Prat 1 which takes about 10 minutes.
+Note: If you arrive at terminal 2 you have to take the airport shuttle to terminal 1 which takes about 10 minutes.